Project Description

 2017+ DISNEY BULLION by New Zealand Mint

 Much like the popular Star Wars bullion coin range from the New Zealand Mint, Disney, that franchises parent company, has also seen a range of bullion issues over the last couple of years from the same mint.
-This showcases their own characters, rather than those bought in from Lucasfilm when it took over George Lucas’s iconic science-fiction universe.
+This showcases their own characters, rather than those bought in from Lucasfilm when it took over George Lucas’s iconic science-fiction universe, or from Marvel.

 There’s virtually no difference in the specifications between Disney and Star Wars, so collectors can quite happily interchange between the two if they so wish.
 A pair of formats on offer, both a troy ounce in weight.
 One is 0.999 silver, while the other is 0.9999 gold.
 The design of both is fundamentally the same, barring the obvious inscription details.